 - Melt the chocolate and add it to the coarsely powdered biscuits.
 Knead it into a dough.

-- Now grease your hands with butter and make smalls balls with the dough.
+- Now, grease your hands with butter and make small balls with the dough.

 - You can add chocolate nuts to the dough.